Graphs is a tool for viewing statistics on sales and impressions of your products.

 - Advertising-to-sales ratio (A to S ratio): the percentage ratio of promotion expenses to the cost of products sold.

-- Days with Promotion (pay-per-click): the number of days over the period when paid promotion in search via pay-per-click was enabled.
+- Days with promotion (pay-per-click): the number of days over the period when paid promotion in search via pay-per-click was enabled.

 Competitors’ products for analysis